 - No eating or drinking in the computer rooms. - Printing is not free.
-You need to pay for it using the so-called Campus Card which you will load/charge with credit.
-Students get a Campus Card from the International Office upon arrival. - Everyone who has worked in a computer room must log off correctly and switch off the computer before leaving the room. - Additional hygiene measures have been implemented, according to the National Institute for Public Health (RIVM) guidelines\.
-Kindly disinfect your hands when entering the building and follow the campus-wide regulations.
-Cleaning supplies will be available where needed. - Guest students will receive their username, password, and university e-mail address once they register in Osiris (our online platform).
+You need to pay for it using the so-called Campus Card which you will load/charge with credit. - Everyone who has worked in a computer room must log off correctly and switch off the computer before leaving the room. - Guest students will receive their username, password, and university e-mail address once they register in Osiris (our online platform).
 These will give you access to all public computers (including free Wi-Fi internet access to your devices) on the premises. - \ These guidelines are subject to change.